 If you have a Criswelvania playthrough you'd like to promote, feel free to post a link in this thread!
-I'll be sure to give you a free like+subscribe, and add your video(s) to the official playlist on YouTube.
+We'll be sure to give you a free like+subscribe, and add your video(s) to the official playlist on YouTube.
 If you would be so kind as to post a link in your description back to this thread for others to download, it would be appreciated.

 Aw man dude.
 Aw man.
 You have given me inspiration here. - in response to Minerva Cup Regatta

 Simple EULA: You can download and use this work for free, to do anything you want with it for your own entertainment purposes, but you may not resell it in any form whatsoever, nor may it be rehosted anywhere via public links without express permission of the author.
 If you wish to share private links among friends (i.e.: via a dropbox account), that is acceptable.
 The software is provided as-is and the author makes no guarantees as to performance nor assumes responsibility for misuse or damage caused the game.
 Simple.

 Criswelvania is a respectful homage and parody of Konami's Castlevania, Bram Stoker's Dracula and many other similar works, but is not connected to those works in any direct way.
 Criswelvania is set in the world of Minerva in its own canon and any similarities to other works of fiction, coincidental or intended, are purely hilarious.